fobos123deimos/fast-wave/README.md

 ## 📖 References

-Our journey through the quantum realm is inspired by the following:
+Our journey through the quantum realm is inspired by the following:[Scott: cite these references in the text where they are relevant.
+Give the references numbers in order to cite them.]

 - Wikipedia contributors.
 (2021).
 Hermite polynomials.
 In Wikipedia, The Free Encyclopedia.
 Retrieved from https://en.wikipedia.org/wiki/Hermite_polynomials
 - Olver, F. W. J., & Maximon, L. C. (2010).
 NIST Handbook of Mathematical Functions.
 Cambridge University Press.